SMITHsharon/weatherAppAPI/readme.md

 ### Project Description
 #### Part 1
 This exercise sends an API request to [OpenWeatherMap](http://openweathermap.org/API) using as primary parameter the five-digit zip code entered by the user.
 When the user clicks the `Show Current Weather` button, the current weather for the specified location displays as well as additional buttons for forecast options.
-Clicking one of these buttons initiates another `ajax` call to the OpenWeatherMap for forecast information, which then displays in a table format.
+Clicking one of these buttons initiates another `ajax` call to OpenWeatherMap for forecast information, which then displays in a table format.

 #### Part 2